JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Notre_Aventure.md

 To unify our individuality means to bring the choices of our personality into harmony with the will of the Universal Father who is love, mercy and ministry, but also justice, power and sovereignty.
 Jesus, by his very life, showed us the way.
 By rereading section 7 of booklet 100 “the culmination of the religious life” depicting the perfectly unified human personality of Jesus, we have a reference example.

 For us, ascenders, divinity is not innate, it is an adventure of conquest, an achievement in time and space, it is measured by the degree of perfection as we progress.
 This is the meaning of the divine injunction: “become perfect”.
-Note that it is the fusion with our Thought Adjuster which “fixes” forever the quality of divinity which was until then only provisional. ([UB 112:7.1](/en/The_Urantia_Book/112#p7_1))
+Note that it is the fusion with our Thought Adjuster which “fixes” forever the quality of divinity which was until then only provisional. (<a id="a51_371"></a>[UB 112:7.1](/en/The_Urantia_Book/112#p7_1))

 Our life is part of a creative series of successive ages, initiated by the Trinity, supported by its various personalizations and programmed in the different ages of the universe.
 I emphasize the term “creative” because the Deity, as well as ourselves, participate in the actualization of potentials, constituting in this way creativity at the level of the finite, it is our contribution to the second age of the universe.
 But, to understand our destiny, we must begin at the beginning:

 > “_Even in the study of man’s biologic evolution on Urantia, there are grave objections to the exclusive historic approach to his present-day status and his current problems.
 The true perspective of any reality problem—human or divine, terrestrial or cosmic—can be had only by the full and unprejudiced study and correlation of three phases of universe reality: origin, history, and destiny.
-The proper understanding of these three experiential realities affords the basis for a wise estimate of the current status._” ([UB 19:1.6](/en/The_Urantia_Book/19#p1_6))
+The proper understanding of these three experiential realities affords the basis for a wise estimate of the current status._” (<a id="a55_520"></a>[UB 19:1.6](/en/The_Urantia_Book/19#p1_6))

 In approaching the origin and its developments, we must keep in a corner of our consciousness that the point of view of time differs considerably from the point of view of eternity.
 Eternal realities cannot be completely understood by our finite mind.
 In approaching timeless origins, there will always remain a paradox, that of the absolute versus the temporal.
 The authors, themselves being subabsolute, do not hide their embarrassment in trying to explain phenomena taking place in eternity; thus they use expressions such as “creation of eternity” or “eternity past”.
 This is why we will adopt the term “sequences” to explain developments taking place in eternity as suggested by the Divine Counselor:

 > “_We speak of God’s “first” thought and allude to an impossible time origin of the Eternal Son for the purpose of gaining access to the thought channels of the human intellect.
 Such distortions of language represent our best efforts at contact-compromise with the time-bound minds of mortal creatures.
 In the sequential sense the Universal Father never could have had a first thought, nor could the Eternal Son ever have had a beginning.
-But I was instructed to portray the realities of eternity to the time-limited minds of mortals by such symbols of thought and to designate the relationships of eternity by such time concepts of sequentiality._” ([UB 6:0.2](/en/The_Urantia_Book/6#p0_2))
+But I was instructed to portray the realities of eternity to the time-limited minds of mortals by such symbols of thought and to designate the relationships of eternity by such time concepts of sequentiality._” (<a id="a59_652"></a>[UB 6:0.2](/en/The_Urantia_Book/6#p0_2))

 ## THE ORIGIN.